 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Miami experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 7.8 months, from April 10 to December 5, during which time the comfort level is muggy, oppressive, or miserable at least 48% of the time.
-The muggiest day of the year is July 31, with muggy conditions 100% of the time.
+The month with the most muggy days in Miami is July, with 31.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable